Destination: Chiang Dao

 • Visit a privately owned coffee farm or cafe -Family-run farms offer tastings and gentle walks with mountain views all around.

-• Explore the countryside with driver & car – Scenic and epic backroads through forests, fields, and small villages.
+• Explore the countryside with driver & car – Scenic and epic back roads through forests, fields, and small villages.

 • Visit Wat Tham Pa Thong – A quiet temple built into the limestone, beautiful in the late afternoon sun.